susmithagadde/Portfolio-Project-Rubric/README.md

 # My Portfolio

-This portfolio showcases the **project details** along with logo and footer.
+This Project showcases a **Portfolio Template** along with a logo and a footer.

-## Project details Includes
+## The Portfolio Includes

-- Image which represents the projects.
+- Images which represent the projects.
 - Project title
 - Project Link
+- Logo
+- Footer
+- Designation